coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/02-Subnets-and-Routing.md

 ## WHAT IS A SUBNET
 In the context of VPC, it's nothing but a range of IPs.
-Yes you heard that correctly, but in this case, its the range of IP in the VPC CIDR Range.
+Yes you heard that correctly, but in this case, its the range of IP in the VPC CIDR Range, it's a way of dividing the overall network into small chunks.
 Let's represent this visually and summarise it.

 <img width="479" height="338" alt="Screenshot 2025-08-21 at 09 10 18" src="https://github.com/user-attachments/assets/c612ad95-7494-4a13-9012-dcdc230ee303" />

+Image Summary
+- The VPC has a CIDR Range `10.0.0.0/28`
+- The VPC has 2 Subnets
+  - Subnet-A has 4 IPs and Subnet-B has 8 IPs
+- The VPC has 4 more IPs not allocated to any Subnet.

+# BENEFITS OF SUBNETS
+- Logical Isolation: Subnets allow you to divide your VPC into smaller, manageable units.
+This isolation is crucial for security, as it prevents resources in one subnet from directly accessing resources in another, unless explicitly allowed through routing rules and security configurations.
+- Security Control: Subnets can be either public or private.
+Public subnets have access to the internet, while private subnets do not.
+This allows for granular control over which resources are exposed to the internet and which are kept internal.